sora-xor/sora-docs/src/ken.md

 ## KENONOMICS

 KEN is a farming reward token meant to incentivize liquidity for KENSETSU stablecoins.
 For each stablecoin minted from deposited collateral, 1% extra of the stablecoin will be minted and used to buy back and burn $KEN tokens.
 80% of the burned $KEN tokens will be reminted and distributed to Demeter farm for farming rewards on the XOR-KUSD pool on Polkaswap.
 To up the stakes, to get an allocation of the initial KEN supply, you will literally have to burn money.

-### Burning Money

-As explained in the KENONOMICS, KEN will be strictly deflationary once launched, meaning the supply will only go down.
-The original allocation of KEN will be the maximum supply, and then it will go down from there.
-As anons make KENSETSU, the initial allocation follows the _no baby (team), no cry_ principle, which means, in simple terms, that it’s a **fair launch: KEN will only be allocated to accounts on the SORA network that burn (using the `assets.burn` extrinsic) at least 1 million XOR, at a rate of 1 KEN per 1 million XOR burned.** You can only get the initial KEN tokens by burning XOR.
+KEN will be strictly deflationary once launched, meaning the supply will only go down, additionally KEN will only be allocated to accounts on the SORA network that burn (using the `assets.burn` extrinsic) at least 1 million XOR, at a rate of 1 KEN per 1 million XOR burned.** You can only get the initial KEN tokens by burning XOR.
-Holding KEN tokens is the ultimate flex because you have to burn real money to get KEN.
-Holding KEN is a status symbol that shows how cool you are.

 ## How to Burn XOR